dlktdr/HeadTracker/README.md

 # HeadTracker
 A Headtracker for use with the Arduino Nano 33 BLE

-Currently not functional.
-This is a work in progress.
+Should be functional now but this is still a work in progress.
 Feel free to contact us and help out

 ## Whats needed
 1) Arduino Nano 33 BLE (or Sense) - Digikey/Newark many others..